Wednesday, December 4, 2024

 7. Joe Thomas, Sr.

-At 51 years old, Joe Thomas, Sr., began the journey toward realizing his dream of returning to and playing football at South Carolina State University, where his son was studying.
+At 51 years old, Joe Thomas, Sr., began the journey toward realizing his dream of returning to college and playing football at South Carolina State University, where his son was studying.

 The younger Thomas went on to play in the NFL while his father remained at the university.
 Although Joe Sr. had showed promise as an athlete during his youth, he had never achieved his goal of playing beyond high school.